 The purpose of the AMF Configuration Update procedure is to update application level configuration data needed for the NG-RAN node and AMF to interoperate correctly on the NG-C interface.
 This procedure does not affect existing UE-related contexts, if any.

+The procedure uses non UE-associated signalling.

 8.7.3.2 Successful Operation